LA deputies under fire for video that appears to show detainee being beaten

-LOS ANGELES (KTLA) – A leaked video appearing to show Los Angeles County Sheriff’s Deputies beating a detainee is the latest controversy surrounding the embattled law enforcement department.
+LOS ANGELES (KTLA) — The latest controversy surrounding the embattled law enforcement department is a leaked video showing Los Angeles County Sheriff’s Deputies beating a detainee.

 As many as six deputies appear to pummel 32-year-old Jesus Soto Jara in footage recorded last week at the Inmate Reception Center in downtown Los Angeles.